 What is an SRT file?

-A file with SRT extension is a subrip subtitle file.
+SRT is the file you use to add captions to your video.
+Its file name contains the .srt extension, which is short for subrip subtitle file.
 It’s like a text file.
 You can open it in a text editor to see its contents.

 This file contains the text for the captions.
 It shows the sequence of the captions along with the start and end timecode.
 This indicates when the captions should show up on the video.